The Bank of New York Mellon Corporation (BK) CEO Todd Gibbons on Q1 2020 Results - Earnings Call Transcript

 Mike, you want to take that one?

-Mike Santomassino
+Mike Santomassimo

 Yes, sure Todd, I will take that.
-So I would say first as you sort of think about the reserve that we have built, a very small piece of it was due to individual either borrower downgrades or the incremental loans that we saw drawn and most of it was really reflective of the changing economic environments in the new accounting standard and as we sort of think about the outlook that was in there with the outlook takes into account multiple scenarios and we sort of use that changing environment sort of inform what we did and as you sort of look at it was a meaningful waiting towards a very prolong recessionary scenario that does not fully recover us until you get into 2021.
+So I would say first as you sort of think about the reserve that we have built, a very small piece of it was due to individual either borrower downgrades or the incremental loans that we saw drawn and most of it was really reflective of the changing economic environments and the new accounting standard and as we sort of think about the outlook that was in there, the outlook takes into account multiple scenarios and we sort of use that changing environment to sort of inform what we did and as you sort of look at it was a meaningful weighting towards a very prolong recessionary scenario that does not fully recover us until you get into 2021.
 So I think that’s the way I would sort of think about it.

 Gerard Cassidy